zpainter/iassist/content/about/general-assembly-minutes-2007.md

 diagrammatic overview of the distribution of the funds was presented.
 The association has 3 times the annual operating budget in the bank, and is in a healthy financial position.
 As well, the association has some long term investments.
-Last year\'s expenditures were over budget.
+Last year's expenditures were over budget.
 A large portion of association revenues are from membership fees; these fees are returned to the membership in the form of for example the IASSIST Quarterly and the listserv.
 The budget for the coming year is